marcopennekamp/lore/specification/multi-functions.md

 The first function is abstract.
 A parameter name for `DnaNucleotide` would only add verbosity, e.g. `dna_nucleotide`, `nucleotide`, or just `n`.
 None of these candidates would add any additional information.

-The last four functions only need to match on the type of the argument, instead of the argument itself (this is trivial for symbol types, of course).
+The last four functions only need to match on the type of the argument, instead of the argument itself (this is trivial for symbol types).
 Hence, parameter names can also be safely omitted here.

+##### Compile-time Usage Disambiguation

+Lore makes it possible to import and declare two or more multi-functions with the same simple name.
+For example, it's possible to import both `lore.list.get!` and `lore.option.get!`, and let the compiler disambiguate specific usages at *compile time*.
+See *Name Resolution for Multi-Functions* in [modules](modules.md) for more information.